Your Questions About Wuhan Coronavirus, Answered

 "We at CDC don't have any clear evidence of patients being infectious before symptom onset.
 However we are being — with our state and local health department partners — very aggressive and very cautious in tracking of close contacts to determine if we are able to identify any close contacts who indeed are ill.
 So far we have not seen any human to human transmission in the U.S."

-Respiratory diseases often spread through a cough, and that is in fact a symptom of this infection, along with fever and shortness of breath.
+Respiratory diseases often spread through a cough, and that is, in fact, a symptom of this infection, along with fever and shortness of breath.

 How worried should we be about this coronavirus spreading in the U.S.?

 David Fisman, an epidemiologist at the University of Toronto, told NPR this week that it will be hardest by far to get the epidemic under control in China, because there already are so many cases — and each one has the potential to spread the disease farther.
-He said trying to contain the epidemic in China is like being being an outfielder and being told to catch a hundred fly balls all at once.
+He said trying to contain the epidemic in China is like being an outfielder and being told to catch 100 fly balls all at once.

 He says it's much easier to control the virus in the U.S. "We're kind of getting knocked fly balls one at a time and the job is not to drop them.
 But that's much easier than playing catch-up when you've allowed the epidemic to grow to a point where you have thousands of cases, and now you're trying to track everyone down and prevent transmission," says Fisman.